-THREATS TO SAFETY AND SECURITY: Cameroon experienced significant civil unrest in half of its ten regions in February 2008.
-Although a rapid resumption of violence is considered unlikely, if you are living in or visiting Cameroon, you are encouraged to stay abreast of local political and social developments that could signal additional instability for the country.
-Legislative and municipal elections are expected in 2013, although a date has not yet been set.
+THREATS TO SAFETY AND SECURITY: If you are living in or visiting Cameroon, you are encouraged to stay abreast of local political and social developments that could signal instability for the country.
+Elections for the newly created Senate occurred in April without incident.
+Legislative and municipal elections are expected to take place on September 30, 2013.
 You should remain alert as these elections approach.

 Embassy employees have been instructed to refrain from travel outside of city limits after dark, and to be cautious in their movements in centrally located areas within cities and towns.
 You should follow the same guidelines and not travel by night on Cameroon’s dangerous highways.
 Armed highway bandits (most notably in border areas); poorly lit and maintained roads; hazardous, poorly maintained vehicles; and unskilled, aggressive, and intoxicated drivers all pose threats to motorists.
 Attacks and accidents are most common outside major towns, especially in the regions bordering Chad and the Central African Republic, but occur in all areas of the country.

-The U.S. Department of State continues to warn U.S. citizens against travel to neighboring Central African Republic (CAR).
-On occasion, conflict between insurgents and government security forces in CAR has spilled across the border into Cameroon, affecting outposts in the Adamaoua and East regions.
+The U.S. Department of State continues to warn U.S. citizens against travel to neighboring Central African Republic (CAR), and the U.S. Embassy in Bangui remains closed until further notice.
+On occasion, conflict in CAR has spilled across the border into Cameroon, affecting outposts in the Adamaoua and East Regions.
 Humanitarian and religious workers in eastern Cameroon are strongly encouraged to coordinate their efforts with the Embassy and the Office of the United Nations High Commission for Refugees (UNHCR) in Yaoundé.

 Cameroon assumed control of the Bakassi peninsula in August 2008.
-Over the last few years, there have been attacks on Cameroonian military forces and clashes between armed groups and Cameroonian security forces in the Bakassi area.
-Cameroon military authorities restrict access to the Bakassi Peninsula.
-U.S. official travelers must receive prior approval through the U.S. Defense Attaché Office at the U.S. Embassy in Yaoundé.
+While there have been no reported attacks by armed groups on Cameroonian military forces in the last five years, Cameroon's military authorities restrict access to the Bakassi Peninsula.
+U.S. official travelers must receive prior approval from Embassy authorities to travel to this area.
 U.S. employees are not permitted to make personal travel to the region.

-Piracy in coastal areas remains a problem.
+Armed robbery at sea and piracy in coastal areas remains a threat.
 While mostly occurring at sea, criminal groups have also conducted armed raids against lucrative coastal targets including banks.
-Heightened security measures begun in 2009 have reduced the number of attacks.
-If you are visiting any coastal areas in Cameroon, you should be alert to the threat of piracy and move inland if you detect a potential threat.
+Heightened security measures by the government begun in 2009 have reduced the number of attacks.
 If you are caught in such an attack, you should comply immediately with any demands made by the aggressors and avoid any action that could be interpreted as an attempt to escape.
 See our fact sheet on International Maritime Piracy.

 Stay up to date by:

 There have been many crimes involving public transportation.
-Taxis can be dangerous and U.S. Embassy personnel are not permitted to use taxi cabs in Cameroon.
+Taxis can be dangerous; U.S. Embassy personnel cannot use taxi cabs in Cameroon.
 Taxis in Cameroon function more like a U.S. bus system, with drivers stopping along the road to pick up additional passengers as long as there is space left in the vehicle.
 Taxi drivers and accomplices posing as passengers often conspire to commit serious crimes including rape, robbery, and assault.
 If you must use a taxi, consider hiring a driver you know and his/her private taxi for your exclusive use for that particular trip.
 Taxi passengers should be particularly vigilant at night.

 Many crimes involve an “inside man” and target individuals or locations involved with payrolls or other activities involving large sums of cash.
 Carjackings and robberies have also been reported on rural highways, especially in the northern region near Cameroon's border with the Central African Republic and Chad.

 Additionally, the U.S. Embassy is aware of complaints by U.S. citizens shipping vehicles or other merchandise to Cameroon who are unable to complete the transaction as they had expected, and who have ended up being detained based on these commercial disputes.
 The ability of U.S. Embassy officers to extricate U.S. citizens from the legal consequences of unlawful business deals is limited.
-U.S. citizens are urged to complete financial transactions in writing with trusted partners only, and to avoid informal agreements.
+U.S. citizens are urged to complete financial transactions with trusted partners only, insist on written contracts, and to avoid informal agreements.